 Please remember that all school rules apply whenever you are involved in any school-related activity whether it is during the school day, in the evening, or on the weekend.
 You must also remember that school rules are in effect while you are coming to and going home from school.
 Breaking the rules while involved in those activities may result in the same consequences as if the offense took place in school.
-Students may be disciplined for conduct or acts committed on school grounds, in the area around the school grounds, while engaged in or attending a school activity, or while going to or returning home from school at other times if the conduct or act is related to the school, adversely affects school discipline, creates a hostile or unwelcome environment at school, or is detrimental to the general welfare of the school.
+Students may be disciplined for conduct or acts committed on school grounds, in the area around the school grounds, while engaged in or attending a school activity, or while going to or returning home from school or a school activity.
+Students may also be disciplined for conduct or acts committed away from school at other times if the conduct or act is related to the school, adversely affects school discipline, creates a hostile or unwelcome environment at school, or is detrimental to the general welfare of the school.